kailoh/O365-iOS-Swift-Files-CRUD-Sample/readme.md

+# Office 365 iOS SDK
+## Sample App written in Swift

 This is the accompanying code sample to my step-by-step article on how to use the Office 365 SDK in iOS to create, read, update and delete files.
-It's very basic code that I slapped together in a very short amount of time, and is meant to be a quick demo, nothing more.
+It's very basic code that I slapped together in a very short amount of time to show you how easy it is to use the Office 365 iOS SDK in Swift.

 Use however you wish.
 No attribution necessary.